-Two days after an intruder was found prowling around Buckingham Palace, police confronted Prince Andrew, Queen Elizabeth II’s second son, in the royal residence’s garden and demanded he identify himself.
+Two days after an intruder was discovered prowling around Buckingham Palace, police confronted Prince Andrew, the second son of Queen Elizabeth II, in the royal residence’s garden and demanded he identify himself.

-Wednesday’s mix-up with the duke followed an even more embarrassing security breach Monday, when an intruder was arrested after having scaled the fence around the palace.
-The man and an alleged accomplice were arrested on suspicion of burglary and conspiracy to commit burglary, respectively.
+Wednesday’s embarrassing mix-up followed an even more embarrassing security breach Monday, when a suspected burglar was arrested after having scaled the fence around the palace.